smartninja/WD2/14 - React/README.md

 As of now our components can only display static data that we hard-coded in.
 Any functional front-end application needs to do more than that - it needs to be able to respond to the users' clicks and actions - it needs to be interactive.

 We've seen how to add event listeners to the DOM elements in a previous lesson.
-In React, the syntax is similar: We need to define a function that handles the event and we need to pass that function as the event listener to the HMTL tag.
+In React, the syntax is similar: We need to define a function that handles the event and we need to pass that function as the event listener to the HTML tag.

 ```jsx
 import './App.css';